Sue Barrow

 https://goldeneggacademy.co.uk/writing-the-unthinkable-child-trafficking/

-The news last year of Sir Mo Farah’s own early life experience of being trafficked has further heightened awareness of modern slavery.
+The news of Olympic athlete, Sir Mo Farah’s own early life experience of being trafficked, has further heightened awareness of modern slavery.
 You can read his story here -https://www.bbc.co.uk/news/uk-62123886

 Related websites

-Novels about adoption have always fascinated me – the adopted child searching for their roots, uncovering family secrets, battling a range of emotions.
+My first novel was an adoption story for young adults.
+It’s a subject that has always fascinated me – an adopted child searching for their roots, uncovering family secrets, battling a range of conflicting emotions.

-In Keeping Secrets I set out to explore the feelings of a teenager who felt out of place in her adopted family and the lengths she went to, to track down her birth mother.
-I also I wanted my readers to understand the impact on her adoptive parents; how hard it was for them.
+In Keeping Secrets I set out to explore the feelings of Ceri, a sixteen year old girl who feels out of place in her adopted family and the lengths she goes to, to try and track down her birth mother.
+I also wanted my readers to understand the impact on her adoptive parents; how hard it was for them.

 'Sue Barrow has written a first novel which evokes the uncertainties and anxieties of the teenager's world with insight and perception.'